evizitei/udacity-smart-cab/REPORT.md

 I believe this is fairly close, but that an optimum policy would probably make some cleverer decisions when blocked.
-I think that by re-implementing the epsilon degredation to instead have an action randomly selected from the actions known to not be illegal that could be slightly better.
+I think that by re-implementing the epsilon degradation to instead have an action randomly selected from the actions known to not be illegal that could be slightly better.
 Still, this is fairly close specifically because we care about both not breaking the law/hurting people and getting there on time, but far more about the first than the second thing.